npodbielski/HamsterWheel.HLinq/README.md

 - string starts with (with case-insensitive variant)
 - string ends with (with case-insensitive variant)

-If this is not enough you can write your own extension to support new operators or functions.
+If this is not enough, you can write your own extension to support new operators or functions.

 ### Equals
 In example to look for entity with specific Id: